 Recovery Update: Over 280 people were impacted by the Limerock Wildfire.
 84 people lost their homes.
 77 school children and 11 children under 3 years old were among the fire victims.
 The funds donated to Franklin's Promise Coalition are focused on housing, both temporary and permanent.
 30 new power poles were purchased and installed to ensure families have electricity and a plumber has been engaged to reconnect water and sewer.
-The temporary travel trailers have been stocked with donated items such as kitchen supplies, sheets and towels, pillows and blankets, personal items and cleaning supplies.
+The manufactured homes provided by the Franklin County Sheriff's Department as well as the temporary travel trailers have been stocked with donated items such as kitchen supplies, sheets and towels, pillows and blankets, personal items and cleaning supplies.
 Incredible volunteers have worked long hours to sort and pack move-in ready kits for the future housing.
 Donated goods are distributed directly to the families in the impacted neighborhood every three days by volunteers.
-A "Back to School" Family adoption initiative has begun to ensure these students are ready to go to school in a few weeks.
+A "Back to School" Family adoption initiative was completed to ensure the impacted students were ready for school.
 CLICK HERE FOR DETAILS!
 Thank you to all of the donors and volunteers.

 Conservation Corps of the Forgotten Coast